wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 Well-chosen sampling strategies can give you a good idea of how your application is behaving, while:
 * Limiting the performance impact on network bandwidth and application response times.
-* Reducing the amount of storage required for trace data.
+* Reducing the amount of storage required for trace data, and lowering your monthly costs.
 * Filtering out "noise" traces so you can see what's important.

 <!--- need links from instrumentation page, and from proxy setup page --->